AmirAbaskohi/Parallel-Phone-Price-prediction/Readme.md

 Also serial code exist.

+If you dont know what is neural network see:

+<a href="https://ryash1921.medium.com/introduction-neural-networks-single-layer-neural-network-b80ddaa943c7">Introduction to single layer neural network</a>

 ## How to use:

 For running the project you just need to go in `parallel` or `serial` folder and run `make` like this: